 Talk & Discussion | "Meet the Scientist" with SCRIPTS researchers at Mall Anders

-What does the work of scientists actually consist of?
-At the casual "Meet the Scientist" event, you will have the opportunity to meet scientists from five Clusters of Excellence of the Berlin University Alliance and learn more about their exciting and diverse fields of research.
-After the short lectures, participants can ask questions and discuss with the scientists.
+What does the work of scientists consist of?
+At the casual "Meet the Scientist" event, you will have the opportunity to meet scientists from the excellence clusters of the Berlin University Alliance and learn more about their exciting and diverse fields of research.
 Join in, ask your questions, and discuss with us!

 “Contestations of the Liberal Script (SCRIPTS)” | MATH + | Matters of Activity: Image – Space – Material | NeuroCure | Unifying Systems in Catalysis (UniSysCat)

 3 pm – Welcome by the Mall Anders-team and the organisators of the Clusters

 - Dr. Nadia Elghobashi-Meinhardt (UniSysCat): „Aus Luft wird Leben: Die Kraft der Enzyme der Natur"

 - Nina Smeenk und Felix Günther (MATH +): „Ästhetik der Mathematik: Architektur und Geometrie."